ainsleys/derivadex-api-docs/source/includes/main.md

   }
 }
 ```
-field | description
+type | field | description
 ------ | -----------
-makerAddress | The trader's address
+address | makerAddress | The trader's address
-symbol | Currently always 'ETHPERP'.
+bytes32 | symbol | Currently always 'ETHPERP'.
 New symbols coming soon!
-strategy | Always `main`.
+bytes 32 | strategy | Always `main`.
 Support for multiple strategies coming soon!
-side | Whether the order is a Bid or an Ask (case sensitive)
+uint256 | side | Whether the order is a Bid or an Ask (case sensitive)
-orderType | `Market`.
+uint256 | orderType | `Market`.
 Other order types coming soon!
-requestID | An incrementing numeric identifier for this request
+bytes32 | requestID | An incrementing numeric identifier for this request
-amount | The amount requested
+uint256 | amount | The amount requested
-price | The Bid or Ask price
+uint256 | price | The Bid or Ask price
-stopPrice | Currently, always 0 as stops are not implemented.
+uint256 | stopPrice | Currently, always 0 as stops are not implemented.
-signature | EIP712 signature
+?? | signature | EIP712 signature

+***I added the below to the chart above, does it matter that there are some differences, i.e., clientId vs requestID?
+What type is signature?***
 type | field
 --------- | -----------
   address | makerAddress;